Limekiller/Benk-Media-Server/README.md

 To begin:

-aria2, ffmpeg, and php-xml must be installed
+aria2, ffmpeg, php-xml, and php-gd must be installed

 scan.php must be given the correct full path to run Aria2 on multiple lines and run in the background (php benk-media-server/.Scripts/scan.php 2>&1 /dev/null &)